Maltese PM urges team not to sign footballer convicted of rape

 Evans served two-and-a-half years of a five-year sentence after being found guilty of raping a 19-year-old woman in 2011.

-In response to queries about Evans, Britain's Justice Ministry published a statement saying that sex offenders released early from prison must stay in contact with the authorities.

-"Probation officers must give permission for sex offenders on licence to take up new jobs, and this includes ensuring they hold regular face-to-face meetings.
-This effectively rules out working abroad," a ministry spokesman said.

-Evans was initially given permission to return to train with the English League One club Sheffield United at the request of the Professional Footballers Association.
+He was initially given permission to return to train with the English League One team Sheffield United at the request of the Professional Footballers Association.